Der-Jan/vboxsvc/usr/share/doc/vboxsvc/README-vboxsvc.txt

   query state, and SMF instance state.
 * reboot [ifruns] - try to gracefully reboot the VM [if it's currently running] This will attempt methods: acpipowerbutton -> poweroff -> reset -> start
+* poweroff - try to gracefully "poweroff" the VM (acpipowerbutton -> poweroff)
 * reset - try to quickly reset the VM
 * startgui - save the VM state, and restart it with the GUI-mode VirtualBox (in VNC console to the headless host servers, in my case).
 If all goes OK,